georgeliu1998/job_search_assistant/docs/README.md

 ## Getting Started

-Please refer to the [Installation Guide](installation.md) and [User Guide](user_guide.md) to get started with the Job Search Assistant.
+Please refer to the [Installation Guide](installation.md) to get started with the Job Search Assistant.

 ## Contributing

 We welcome contributions!
-Please see the [Development Guide](development.md) for information on how to contribute to the project.
+Please see the main [README.md](../README.md#contributing) for information on how to contribute to the project.

 ## License